LinerSu/nyu-pl-sum19-rec/Class 07/README.md

 ```
 brew install swi-prolog
 ```
-Once installed, type `swipl` in your terminal to use Prolog compiler.
+Once installed, type `swipl` in your terminal to use Prolog interpreter.

 You can also write a file by using `.pl` extension.
 After named Prolog source file, open the interpreter and type this:
 ```